Thursday, April 18, 2024

 Lovecraft focuses on the simian and ape-like characteristics that he insisted on seeing in the faces and forms of the locals and then simply projects these onto his monsters.
 He does this in a very conscious and deliberate manner in order to enhance the horror and the repugnance that these creatures inspire in the minds of his readers (or at least, so Lovecraft presumed).

-Check out my book for analysis of how Lovecraft uses these images creatively in some of his most popular tales: "Arthur Jermyn," "Herbert West—Reanimator," and "The Rats in the Walls"!
+Check out my book for analysis of how Lovecraft uses these images in some of his most popular tales: "Arthur Jermyn," "Herbert West—Reanimator," and "The Rats in the Walls"!

 JLS